Graduate Students

 • jdstrauc@iu.edu

 Prior to coming to IU, Jordan received his BA in English from Sonoma State University.
-He is an MA/PhD student specializing in post-1945 American literature, particularly New Wave science fiction, through the theoretical lens of nonhuman alterity.
-He is interested in theories which investigate the construction of and relationships between the human, the nonhuman, and everything in between, such as posthumanism, thing theory, ecocriticism, and animal and monster studies.
+He is an MA/PhD student specializing in theory and post-1945 American literature, particularly New Wave science fiction.
+He is interested in theories which investigate the construction of and relationships between the human, the nonhuman, and everything in between, including both old and new materialisms from Marx to Bennett.
 By reading science fictional novels, films, and performances through these lenses, his work aims to understand how the borders of the human and the other-than-human become contested ontological zones in precarious times and places.
 Jordan is also interested in emerging aesthetic categories which parody, disrupt, or otherwise problematize domestic senses of place such as analog horror, solarpunk, speculative ecologies, and liminal spaces.

 Emma Swidler